What Is The Interest Rate On Debt Consolidation Loans?

 Interest Rates and Loan-to-Value Ratios

 Interest rates on secured homeowner loans are influenced by several factors, including the loan-to-value (LTV) ratio.
-The LTV ratio is the loan amount divided by the appraised value of the property.
+The LTV ratio is the loan amount divided by the property’s appraised value.
 Lower LTV ratios generally attract better interest rates due to reduced risk for the lender.

 Loan AmountInterest RateLoan-to-Value (LTV) Ratio